akayy-dev/VestaboardSpotifyBackend/README.md

 - Authentication with Spotify: Users can authenticate their Spotify accounts to access the API's functionalities.
 - Current Song Information: Retrieve the currently playing song and the next up in the queue.
 - Add Songs to Queue: Users can request to add songs to their Spotify queue.
-- A#thentication Status: Check the current authentication status of the user.
+- Authentication Status: Check the current authentication status of the user.
 - Connected User: Get the Spotify user currently authenticated with the API.
 - Real-Time Updates: The API updates the Vestaboard every 5 seconds to reflect current music activity.
 ## Endpoints